 The group stage of the 2026 World Cup is drawing to a conclusion, and the path to the final is becoming clearer.

-As group winners, the Three Lions will be placed in the bottom half of the draw along with the winners of Group J and K. But who are they in line to face?
+As group winners, the Three Lions would be placed in the bottom half of the draw along with the winners of Group J and K. But who are they in line to face?
 Read on to find out.

 Things get trickier from there for England.
 Mexico, as Group A winners, could have faced Scotland in the round of 32 but now look set to face Ecuador after their win over Germany.